 Wednesdays at 4:00 p.m. in the Dupont Room of the Bortz Library (Rm 200)

-- October 25th Planning for Spring 2018 Registration
+- March 28th Planning for Fall 2018 Registration

 Each session will be half workshop/half discussion...come with ideas!
 PRIZES WILL BE AWARDED!